-However, one nice thing is that the price already includes the tax and tip.
+However, one nice thing is that the prices already include the tax and tip.
 This means that restaurant meals end up being much less than you’d expect if you’re coming from the US, where tax and tip are added on top of the menu prices.

 👉My Verdict: True.
 However, while Paris can be expensive, with a little bit of planning you can find ways to enjoy the city without breaking the bank.
 For example, instead of eating in restaurants for every meal, try putting together an easy picnic – I do this AALLLLL the time in Paris.

 Boulangeries (bakeries) are a big part of the French culture, and for good reason.
 The bread is some of the best in the world – I’m legit drooling just thinking about it.